University College of Science, Technology and Agriculture: Science in Calcutta University before 1914

 One reason why Calcutta University could not develop a research programme in science earlier than 1914 was partly because of a great handicap inherent in its constitution and partly because of the paucity of funds needed for the development of such an institute at the post-graduation level.
 Till the end of 19th century Calcutta University remained mainly an examination body fed by a number of affiliated colleges which actually did teaching and which were dispersed from Shimla and Mussorie to Indore and Jaipur, and from Jaffna and Batticaloa to Sylhet and Chittagong.
 In these colleges there was hardly any provision for teaching of science courses with the exception of three colleges each in Civil Engineering and Medicine, all the 85 colleges in British India by 1882 were teaching courses in liberal arts leading to matriculation, F.A., B.A., Honours and M.A.
-Career in India was never virtually open to talents, through the principle had been asserted time and again in the Charter Act of 1883 and the Queen's Proclamation of 1858 after the Mutiny to allay fear, suspecion and distrust.
+Career in India was never virtually open to talents, through the principle had been asserted time and again in the Charter Act of 1883 and the Queen's Proclamation of 1858 after the Mutiny to allay fear, suspicion and distrust.
 In those days agriculture, manufacturing and commerce offered little to no incentives and was almost impossible to initiate without proper skills, capital and equality of terms with which it could compete with the European industry.
-Such discontenment among the educated unemployed gave rise to militant nationalism threatening the existence of very British Raj in India.
+Such discontentment among the educated unemployed gave rise to militant nationalism threatening the existence of very British Raj in India.
 Higher education in India was singled out as the root for all evils.
 So to curb this growing distress, Lord Curzon (then Viceroy of India) passed the Indian University Act in 1904 based on the recommendation of the Indian University Commission in 1902.
 While the various recommendations of the Commission to enable the Raj to control higher education in India were not strictly relevant here, some at least relating to the creation of new courses in science became important.
 The commission for the first time suggested the creation of the Faculty of Science and Technology in addition to the faculties of Arts, Law, Medicine and Civil Engineering previously offered by Calcutta University.
-Thus Bachelor of Science(B.Sc.) and Master of Science(M.Sc.) courses were introduced for first time in India.
-The commission also recommended the award of Doctor of Science(D.Sc.) degree which is to be given to a M.Sc. after some years spent in original investigations.
+Thus Bachelor of Science (B.Sc.) and Master of Science (M.Sc.) courses were introduced for first time in India.
+The commission also recommended the award of Doctor of Science (D.Sc.) degree which is to be given to a M.Sc. after some years spent in original investigations.